Silver: Precautions

 Silver compounds have low toxicity compared to those of most other heavy metals, as they are poorly absorbed by the human body when ingested, and that which does get absorbed is rapidly converted to insoluble silver compounds or complexed by metallothionein.
 Silver fluoride and silver nitrate are caustic and can cause tissue damage, resulting in gastroenteritis, diarrhoea, falling blood pressure, cramps, paralysis, or respiratory arrest.
 Animals repeatedly dosed with silver salts have been observed to experience anaemia, slowed growth, necrosis of the liver, and fatty degeneration of the liver and kidneys; rats implanted with silver foil or injected with colloidal silver have been observed to develop localised tumours.
-Parenterally admistered colloidal silver causes acute silver poisoning.
+Parenterally administered colloidal silver causes acute silver poisoning.
 Some waterborne species are particularly sensitive to silver salts and those of the other precious metals; in most situations, silver is not a serious environmental hazard.

 In large doses, silver and compounds containing it can be absorbed into the circulatory system and become deposited in various body tissues, leading to argyria, which results in a blue-grayish pigmentation of the skin, eyes, and mucous membranes.
 Argyria is rare, and so far as is known, does not otherwise harm a person's health, though it is disfiguring and usually permanent.
 Mild forms of argyria are sometimes mistaken for cyanosis, a blue tint on skin, caused by lack of oxygen.

+Silver-containing products have regulated medical uses, including some wound dressings and device coatings, but colloidal silver products marketed for disease treatment are not supported by clinical evidence.
+In the United States, the Food and Drug Administration has ruled that over-the-counter drug products containing colloidal silver ingredients or silver salts are not generally recognised as safe and effective for treating or preventing disease.
+The National Center for Complementary and Integrative Health states that evidence supporting health-related claims for colloidal silver is lacking and that it can cause serious side effects, including usually permanent argyria.

 Metallic silver, like copper, is an antibacterial agent, which was known to the ancients and first scientifically investigated and named the oligodynamic effect by Carl Nägeli.
 Silver ions damage the metabolism of bacteria even at such low concentrations as 0.01–0.1 milligrams per litre; metallic silver has a similar effect due to the formation of silver oxide.
 This effect is lost in the presence of sulfur due to the extreme insolubility of silver sulfide.

 Some silver compounds are very explosive, such as the nitrogen compounds silver azide, silver amide, and silver fulminate, as well as silver acetylide, silver oxalate, and silver(II) oxide.
 They can explode on heating, force, drying, illumination, or sometimes spontaneously.
 To avoid the formation of such compounds, ammonia and acetylene should be kept away from silver equipment.
 Salts of silver with strongly oxidising acids such as silver chlorate and silver nitrate can explode on contact with materials that can be readily oxidised, such as organic compounds, sulfur and soot.